MCamp859/hello-world/WNR-ITM-500-README.md

 database and a visualizer.
 Once the installation is successful, the application is ready to be deployed using helm.
-After the deployment, the application pod takes in the virtual/real RTSP stream addresses and performs inference and sends metadata for each stream to the influxdb database.
+After the deployment, the application pod takes in the virtual/real RTSP stream addresses and performs inference and sends metadata for each stream to the InfluxDB\* database.
 The visualizer in parallel shows the analysis over the metadata like pedestrians detected, observed collisions and processed video feed.